 Yes washing powder can make you itch depending on what is in it and on your skin concerns.
 If you notice your skin getting itchy after washing your clothes or bed sheets, simply trying a sensitive washing powder can stop the itch.
 Surfactants, fragrances and fillers are often the ingredients that irritate the skin.
 Some of these ingredients can cause contact dermatitis and these are often left out of sensitive washing powders.

 Yes, it is possible to be allergic to washing powder.
 If you suddenly become itchy or notice your skin is irritated, you may be allergic to one or two of the ingredients.
 If you find you get itchy skin after switching to a washing powder, take note of the ingredients and try a different powder without those same ingredients.

 To prevent further irritation, it’s best to wash all your clothes with a different, sensitive washing powder so you don’t have further skin reactions.
 If the itch is really bad, it may be best to wash all laundry twice and dry in the sun to make sure there were no leftover ingredients.

 What is the best washing powder for eczema?

 A sensitive washing powder like ours!
-Our sensitive washing powder only contains three ingredients and is free from fragrances, oils, fillers or bulkers.
+Our Hudstone sensitive washing powder for sensitive skin contains only three ingredients and is free from all fragrances, oils, fillers or bulkers.
 These type of ingredients are often what can cause eczema flare ups.
 Without these nasties, your skin has the best chance to be eczema free.

 How to hand wash clothes with powder detergent?